-For the most current information on the student conduct code and all policies and procedures regarding the student judicial system, please refer to www.scu.edu/studentlife/about/osl.cfm.
+For the most current information on the Student Conduct Code and all policies and procedures regarding the Student Conduct System, please refer to the Student Handbook: https://www.scu.edu/osl/policies-and-protocols/.

 Statement of Responsibilities & Standards of Conduct

 A goal of Santa Clara University is to provide students with a general education so that they will acquire knowledge, skill, and wisdom to deal with and contribute to contemporary society in constructive ways.
 As an institution of higher education rooted in the Jesuit tradition, the University is committed to creating and sustaining an environment that facilitates not only academic development, but also the personal and spiritual development of its members.

 This commitment of the University encourages the greatest possible degree of freedom for individual choice and expression with the expectation that individual members of the community will: